Click below to listen to our Consumerpedia podcast episode on whether to fix a busted appliance or purchase a new one.

 Pay by credit card.
 If you have a problem, you can protest the charge with your card issuer.

 Skip the extended warranties pushed by most stores.
-These offers are great deals for the stores that sell them but awful deals for most consumers.
+These offers are big profit centers for the stores that sell them but awful deals for most consumers.